Top 20 Hawaii Snorkeling Spots

 Kapalua Bay

-Kapalua Bay is one of the most remarkable beaches on Maui.
-It is the perfect West Maui locale to explore while on your vacation in Hawaii.
+Kapalua Bay is one of the most stunning beaches on Maui.
+It is the perfect West Maui spot to explore while on your vacation in Hawaii.
 Kapalua is a combination of the words kapa and lua in the ancient Hawaiian language, and means “two borders.”
-Kapalua Bay is perfectly positioned right between Oneloa Bay and Honokahua Bay.
-Its central location shows how aptly it was named.
+It has the perfect name, as it is positioned right between Oneloa Bay and Honokahua Bay.

 Kapalua Bay is consistently named the “Best Beach in the World” by many publications, including Conde Nast Traveler Magazine.
-The Travel Channel has called it the “Best Beach in America.”
-There’s no doubt that it’s one of the best beaches for Hawaii snorkeling and chillin’ out on Maui.
-The quiet and peaceful community surrounding Kapalua Bay is just divine, and the beach itself is out of this world.
-This is in no small part thanks to a protected, crescent-shaped cove that is ideal for Hawaii marine life to thrive.
+The Travel Channel has gone on to call it the “Best Beach in America.”
+There is no doubt that it’s one of the best beaches for Hawaii snorkeling or just soaking up the sun on Maui.
+The quiet and peaceful community at Kapalua Bay is just divine, and the beach itself is out of this world.
+This is in no small part thanks to a crescent-shaped cove that is ideal for marine life to thrive.
 Kapalua Bay most definitely provides a calm environment for snorkeling in West Maui.
-There is vibrant colored reef life, excellent swimming conditions, and the ideal spot on the beach to kick back with your family and friends under the warm Maui sunshine.
+There is vibrant reef life, superb swimming conditions, and the ideal spot on the beach to kick back with your family and friends under the warm Maui sun.

-At Kapalua Bay, guests can expect to see a huge array of wildlife.
-There are scorpionfish, cornetfish, jacks, butterflyfish, parrotfish, goatfish, Moorish idol, boxfish, perch, triggerfish, chub, various invertebrates, sea turtles, and so much more.
+At Kapalua Bay, guests can expect to see a huge range of wildlife.
+There are scorpionfish, cornetfish, jacks, butterflyfish, parrotfish, goatfish, Moorish idols, boxfish, perch, triggerfish, and chubs, as well as varied invertebrates, sea turtles, and so much more.

 View More about Kapalua Bay